The Effectiveness of Using CBT Stress Management Techniques

 Examples of stressors which may cause this response are work demands, health issues, a relationship breakdown, or family issues.
 When these stressors persist they can result in chronic stress.

-Acute Stress: Short-term stress that arises from immediate challenges, such as meeting a deadline or narrowly avoiding an accident.
+• Acute stress: Short-term stress that arises from immediate challenges, such as meeting a deadline or narrowly avoiding an accident.

 • Headaches